 Young Leaders programme

 We not only provide opportunities to learn and play football but also to develop broad life and leadership skills.
-Find out more.
+Click here to find out more about our national awarding winning programme.

 Would you like to help us?

 Whether at a training session, match, or any other occasion, your time and benevolence is always extremely welcome.
-From helping our managers and coaches by lending a hand with equipment to sponsoring team kit or an event, your support can make a big difference.
+From helping our lead coaches by lending a hand with equipment to sponsoring team kit or an event, your support can make a big difference.

 Just some of our voluntary jobs and projects that you could help us with are listed below.
-To find out more about these and other ways to contribute, contact your team manager or the Club Secretary, Jonathan Warnock.
+To find out more about these and other ways to contribute, contact your team manager or the Club Administrator: Admin@Sporting87.co.uk.

 Match days at the Victory Sports Ground.
-Sensible shifts allow you to watch your child’s game.
+We’ll only ask you to take on sensible shifts that allow you to watch your child’s game.

-Most games of footy are played during the cooler months, and it’s nice to see Sporting 87 teams arrive at their games in smart and weather proof training kit (rain jacket and pants).
+Most games of footy are played during the cooler months, and it’s nice to see Sporting 87 teams arrive at their games in smart and weather proof training kit (jacket and pants).
 Often though only half a squad of players are able to stretch their purse strings to treat themselves to this optional clothing.
-With or without kit branding, private and appropriate business sponsors are needed for our squads this season.
+With or without kit branding, private and appropriate business sponsors are always needed.

-Before you commit to this ‘lifestyle’ read these pro-club academy insights.
+Before you commit to what would become a ‘lifestyle’ you should read and listen to these pro-club academy insights.

 BBC 5-Live Investigates